 - Work involved can be physically demanding, and may require the use of heavy machinery and chemicals

 - Measuring and marking out grave spaces

-- Using a mechanical excavator and hand tools to dig and prepare graves, keeping graves tidy
+- Using a mechanical excavator and hand tools to dig and prepare graves

 - Checking headstones for damage and removing those that are unsafe

-- Maintaining lawns, verges and plants around the cemetery
+- Maintaining lawns, verges and plants around the cemetery, and keeping graves tidy

 - Working with other funeral and cemetery staff

-Your working environment may be outdoors often in all weathers and by physically demanding.
+Your working environment will be outdoors, often in all weathers, and be physically demanding.
 Some aspects of the job may involve the use of heavy machinery and chemicals.

 This role requires physical skills like movement, coordination and dexterity, the ability to accept criticism and to work well under pressure.

 There are no set entry requirements for this role.
 You can apply directly for a job as a cemetery worker, if you've got some of the relevant skills needed for this role.
 You don't need any particular qualifications, although some employers may ask for GCSEs at grades 9 to 4 (A* to C), including English.
 You'll need to be able to deal sensitively with bereaved people.
 It can also be useful if you have experience in landscaping, gardening or use of a mechanical mini digger.
 Once you're working, your employer will arrange for you to follow the Cemetery Operatives Training Scheme.

 You could also work towards this role by doing an intermediate apprenticeship for horticulture and landscape operatives.

 With experience, you could progress to being a supervisor.
 You could also train to work in cemetery, crematorium and natural burial management.